Bangkok street food joint gets Michelin star

-(CNN) — Bangkok is no stranger to the Michelin Guide halo -- in fact visiting chefs touting their overseas star credentials are a regular sight in culinary establishments across the city.
+(CNN) — Bangkok is no stranger to the Michelin Guide halo -- in fact, visiting chefs touting their overseas star credentials are a regular sight in culinary establishments across the city.

 Now it finally has a Michelin Guide of its own.